Creating Sleek On/Off Button with CSS3

 a { font-family: "FontAwesome"; color: rgb(37,37,37); text-shadow: 0px 1px 1px rgba(250,250,250,0.1); font-size: 32pt; display: block; position: relative; text-decoration: none; background-color: rgb(83,87,93); box-shadow: 0px 3px 0px 0px rgb(34,34,34), /* 1st Shadow */ 0px 7px 10px 0px rgb(17,17,17), /* 1nd Shadow */ inset 0px 1px 1px 0px rgba(250, 250, 250, .2), /* 3rd Shadow */ inset 0px -12px 35px 0px rgba(0, 0, 0, .5); /* 4th Shadow */ width: 70px; height: 70px; border: 0; border-radius: 35px; text-align: center; line-height: 79px; }

-There is also a larger circle in the outside of the button and we will be using the :before
+There is also a larger circle outside the button, and we will use the :before

 pseudo-element for it rather than adding extra markup.